 Gwen Hendrix left her work life of 33 years building Sikorsky helicopters to pursue her passion for making art.
 “As an abstract painter using textile pigments,” she explains, “I love to capture the translucent imagery of shapes, form and movement in vivid color on fabric and the microfiber material, Encaustiflex.”
 Formerly a machinist, she is currently exploring 3D forms in fiber to create kinetic sculptures.

 Hendrix has studied with Graziella Patrucco de Solodow, Debi Pendell, Elizabeth Busch, Elin Noble and Jane Dunnewold.
 Her work is published in Creative Strength Training: Prompts, Exercises and Personal Stories for Encouraging Artistic Genius by Jane Dunnewold.
-She is a graduate of Dunnewold’s 2015 Art Cloth Mastery Program, and is a full-time studio artist at the NEST Arts Factory in Bridgeport, CT.
+Hendrix is a graduate of Dunnewold’s 2015 Art Cloth Mastery Program.
+She is a member of the Cultural Alliance of Fairfield County.
+A Connecticut native, Gwen lives in Oxford with her husband, Wayne, and is a full-time studio artist at Metro Art Studios in Bridgeport, CT.

 I am drawn with wonder to natural objects and images that are transparent or translucent.
 In winter, ice forms over puddles and brooks; sometimes the ice is clear & completely frozen to the bottom.
 Other times, the ice is thin and opaque, its surface covered in patterns.